lalejandroeq/sandbox/README.md

 # sandbox

-Compilation of modules having its own functionality for ocassions
+On demand modules for different purposes from Stock analysis to Web Scraping